 (814) 643-0951 ext 1016

 Please note the Huntingdon County Career and Technology Center reserves the right to alter, as necessary, the courses, regulations and schedule of charges described within.
-It also reserves the right to terminate or renew the registration of a student for reasons in the best interest of the institution.
+It also reserves the right to terminate or renew the registration of a student for reasons in the institution's best interest.

 Gainful Employment Information